risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 ### Option 1: Configure MySQL and run Maxwell's daemon

-Configure MySQL and run Maxwell's daemon to convert data changes to Kafka topics.
+Configure MySQL and run Maxwell's daemon to send data changes to Kafka topics.
 For details, see the [Quick Start](https://maxwells-daemon.io/quickstart/) from Maxwell's daemon.

 ### Option 2: Set up AWS DMS

-You can use AWS DMS to capture CDC data from PostgreSQL and set Kinese Data Streams as an AWS DMS target.
+You can use AWS DMS to capture CDC data from MySQL and set Kinese Data Streams as an AWS DMS target.
 For more details on the configurations for AWS DMS and Kinesis Data Streams, see [Stream change data to Amazon Kinesis Data Streams with AWS DMS](https://aws.amazon.com/blogs/big-data/stream-change-data-to-amazon-kinesis-data-streams-with-aws-dms/).

 ### Option 3: Use the Debezium embedded engine